BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 {{< /details >}}
 {{< details "# My works" >}}

+*Crossing your path* -- July 2023

+>I'd like to cross your path from time to time
+>To say 'Hello' and then 'Goodbye'
+>And leave a little tune behind
+>&mdash; That once we knew by heart
+>Now worn with time &mdash;
+>To hum that song of ours.
+>
+>Oh, hum that song of ours
+>Remind me how it goes, I've lost the rhyme.
+>While some day soon or far
+>You'll sing a song I've never heard before
+>It'll drive me mad, convinced I know the words
+>And how it ends, from hook to final verse.
+>
+>But if that soon or far appears
+>Tomorrow or Today
+>Not sure how read'ly I'd admit
+>Your verse with him struck something new
+>And better than the one we wrote
+>Just for me and you.

 *Untitled pt.
 2* -- July 2023

 >and the end it was so brief half an hour in the park and we didnt even break open the pulco and sparkling water